Hoarding Peer Support Group

 Learn more about this non-judgmental, supportive peer group, where members can share their struggles, strategies and victories with other community members.
 The group is facilitated by peers who share their tips and tools for dealing with the emotional and physical aspects of a cluttered home.
 Additional support from clinical staff of Island Health (HEAT members) is available when appropriate.

-If you (or a family member, friend or neighbour) are struggling with clutter, and would like to see what this group can offer, please join us.
+If you are struggling with clutter, and would like to see what this group can offer, please join us.

 A private Facebook group has been created to support those who are impacted by clutter.
 Visit the Vancouver Island Hoarding and Clutter Support group on Facebook and request to be a member.

 The private group is a resource for persons struggling with clutter, their family members, friends, support workers, landlords, and anyone else who has an interest in learning more about the hoarding disorder, and how to work collaboratively to achieve happier and safer homes.

 Hoarding is an issue that people have become more aware of over the years.
 There are different reasons why and how individuals come to hoard or collect objects to the point that their living spaces are taken over by possessions.
 The Fire Department is often made aware of potential hoarding situations from landlords, friends, family, neighbours, or other agencies.
 We are concerned with these cases due to the risk of fire and life safety to occupants, the potential for fire to expand beyond the property, and the potential risk to emergency personnel that may be required to respond there.

 Fires that occur in residences where there is an over accumulation of property are very difficult to put out.
 Not only does the over accumulation of occupants make it very difficult for the tenants escape due to blocked exit passages, but fires also grow much faster and the intensity is much higher than that of regular fires.